-The actions the Chair may make independently are to approve the study, to approve with stipulations or request additional information.
-If the Chair evaluates the appropriate action is to disapprove the application, the Chair may not act independently.
-Instead, the application is forwarded for full review.
+The actions the Chair or primary reviewer may approve the study independently, to approve with stipulations or request additional information.
+If the Chair or primary reviewer evaluates the appropriate action is to disapprove the application; instead, the application is forwarded for full review.

-The Chair may request additional information by telephone or in writing but notifies the investigator of the review process in writing.
-The Chair may also approve modifications to ongoing studies involving no more than minimal risk.
-All expedited and exempt reviews are recorded on agendas and in the minutes, typically in the month they are reviewed.
+The Chair or primary reviewer may request additional information by telephone or in writing but notifies the investigator of the review process in writing.
+The Chair or primary reviewer may also approve modifications to ongoing studies involving no more than minimal risk.
+All expedited and exempt reviews are recorded on agendas and in the minutes, typically at the next meeting following review.